• Recipes

 • Unsalted Butter - I usually use my homemade butter, or a stick of American-style butter from the supermarket.
 I prefer an unsalted butter so I can choose how much salt to add, but if you'd rather use salted butter that's fine.
 Just add half as much salt or skip it entirely.

 • Cinnamon - You don't need much cinnamon here, it's less about bringing a prominent cinnamon flavor and more about emphasizing the warm, sweet flavors of the honey.
+Not feeling the cinnamon?
+Other warm spices like cloves, allspice, cayenne, cardamom, nutmeg, or ginger will also work.
+Consider the flavor profile of your preferred honey and how you plan to use the honey butter and choose a spice or spice blend that complements it.

 • Salt - I use Diamond Crystal Kosher Salt which has large crystals but is half as salty as other brands, including other brands of kosher salt.
-Those large crystals will help aerate the butter so it's nice and fluffy and also dissolve quickly.
+Those large crystals help aerate the butter so it's nice and fluffy and also dissolve quickly.
 If you're using any other brand or type of salt, even a different brand of kosher salt, use half as much salt.

 NOTE: I do not recommend using Morton's kosher salt for this recipe; the crystals are too big and dense and will not dissolve nicely in the butter.

-How to Make Whipped Honey Butter
+Making My Easy Whipped Honey Butter

 pouring honey into whipped butter in a metal bowl.

-• Whip the butter.
+1. Whip the butter.
 Start by whipping the softened butter alone just to begin aerating it.
 Then add the salt and cinnamon and continue whipping with an electric mixer.
 You want it to look smooth and creamy, a little bit fluffy.
 The salt will help tear little holes in the butter to add air, and adding the salt first gives it plenty of time to dissolve so your butter doesn't end up grainy.

-• Add half the honey.
+2. Add half the honey.
 Scrape down the bowl, add half the honey.
 Whip well for 2-3 minutes, scraping down the bowl every 30 seconds or so, until the honey is completely incorporated.

-• Add the rest of the honey.
+3. Add the rest of the honey.
 Repeat the previous step with the rest of the honey.
 Whip for at least 3 minutes, again scraping down the bowl every 30 seconds or so.
 Adding the honey in two parts makes it easier to incorporate into the fat of the butter.

 If you add all of the honey all at once, the butter will struggle to incorporate it.
 By adding it in two stages, it will incorporate faster and more easily.